 I love that this is a real, no-nonsense book.
 It starts out with a short introduction that explains why you should cook with an Instant Pot.
 No other appliance can stand up to the multi-tasking duties of a pressure cooker, rice cooker, slow cooker, yogurt maker, and saute pan and also can make yogurt, bake cakes, cook soups, and more.
 Michelle then goes on to explain the different settings on Instant Pots, the different cooking methods, Instant Pot accessories, and how to clean your Instant Pot.
 Then she jumps to the meat of the matter – the recipes.

 Asian Sesame Chicken

-Below are the recipes sections and a sampling of the recipes you will find in he day I was sent The I Love My Instant Pot© Recipe Book:
+Below are the recipes sections and a sampling of the recipes you will find in The I Love My Instant Pot© Recipe Book:

 - Breakfast: Southern Cheesy Grits, Banana Nut Oatmeal, and Strawberry Cream-Filled French Toast Casserole

 - Soups: Spicy Chicken Chili, Thai Coconut Carrot Soup, and Creole Gumbo